ARMmbed/mbed-os-example-pelion/README.md

   - **Option 2:** Allocating credentials in external memory:

-    This is possible when the platform has an storage device wired to the MCU (could be on-board or external component).
+    This is possible when the board has an storage device wired to the MCU (could be on-board or external component).
 Make sure `FILESYSTEM` is specified as type of storage.
 The blockdevice and filesystem should be one of the supported in Mbed OS (see [docs](https://os.mbed.com/docs/mbed-os/latest/porting/blockdevice-port.html)).

-    An example of this configuration can be seen for the `K64F` platform in the [mbed-cloud-client-example](https://github.com/ARMmbed/mbed-cloud-client-example/blob/master/mbed_app.json#L32)
+    An example of this configuration can be seen for the `K64F` board in the [mbed-cloud-client-example](https://github.com/ARMmbed/mbed-cloud-client-example/blob/master/mbed_app.json#L32)

         "storage.storage_type"                      : "FILESYSTEM",
         "storage_filesystem.blockdevice"            : "SD",